josh-everett01/vue_travel_tracker/README.md

 ##### To search for a traveler and approve / delete pending trip:

+1. Click "Agent Tools / Traveler Search"
-1. Search for the traveler by name in the search field
+2. Search for the traveler by name in the search field
-2. Click SHOW TRAVELER
+3. Click SHOW TRAVELER
-3. Any PENDING trips will be shown first in the list of this travelers trips
+4. Any PENDING trips will be shown first in the list of this travelers trips
-4. To APPROVE the trip, click APPROVE
+5. To APPROVE the trip, click APPROVE
-5. To DELETE the trip, click DELETE
+6. To DELETE the trip, click DELETE
-6. Depending on the choice above the trip will now be showing as either APPROVED in the travelers list of UPCOMING TRIPS or will no longer be showing at all if it was DELETED
+7. Depending on the choice above the trip will now be showing as either APPROVED in the travelers list of UPCOMING TRIPS or will no longer be showing at all if it was DELETED

 #### To login as any one of 50 travelers use the following login information: